simonvanlierde/msc-thesis-ie/README.md

 ### Introduction

 This repository contains the codebase for a MSc thesis in Industrial Ecology on the topic of residential and office cooling and its environmental impacts in the city of The Hague, The Netherlands.
-It was authored by Simon van Lierde under the guidance of Dr. Ir.
+It was authored by Simon van Lierde under the guidance of Prof. Ir.
 Peter Luscuere and Dr. Benjamin Sprecher.

 ### Directory & File Structure